-Our flagship global learning resources have been developed or co-developed within British Council programes, working with schools and teachers who exemplify best practice.
-At the end of this section we list a selection of effective global learning resources from other orgainsations.
+Our flagship global learning resources have been developed or co-developed within British Council programmes, working with schools and teachers who exemplify best practice.
+There is also a selection of effective global learning resources from other organisations.

 Snakes and Dragons Education Pack

 The Chinese Spring Festival and Chinese New Year begin on 10 February when we will enter the Year of the Snake.
 As we prepare for this, the British Council and HSBC have created a ‘Snakes and Dragons’ education pack for primary schools